-So many times we tell ourselves “I’ll be happy when ______” We’re constantly trying to get somewhere.
+So often we tell ourselves “I’ll be happy when ______.“ We’re constantly trying to get somewhere.
 Life became so busy.
 So loud.
-So exhausting, at times.
+So exhausting at times.

 But what happens when we slow down?
 Life gets better.
 We enjoy the little things, we appreciate them more.

-Eating is probably one of the most important places where you should slow down.
-I had a very unhealthy relationship with food for many years as a teen and young adult.
+Eating is probably one of the most important habits where you should slow down.
+I had a very unhealthy relationship with food for many years as a teen and a young adult.
 Now, our relationship is special.
 It’s precious.